BryanApellanes/bamapi/README.md

 ```

 #### JavaScript Clients
-`bamsvc` also generates JavaScript clients, which
+`bamapi` also generates JavaScript clients, which
 are downloaded in a similar way as the C# clients.
 The recommended way
 of acquiring JavaScript clients would be to include a script tag in your pages
 with the src attribute set to the JavaScript proxies path: